lgkonline/rate-and-comment/ReadMe.md

 ## Install

-Just download this repository as a ZIP file and install it on the WordPress Dashboard and activate it.
+Just download the ZIP file from the release section, install it with the WordPress Dashboard and activate it.

 If you want to use the "comment via Twitter" feature, just set the tweet ID on the edit page of a post.
 The "Comment via Twitter" link will only be visible when you set a tweet ID.